Waynesboro, Pennsylvania: Amenities

 Waynesboro is home to Renfrew Museum and Park, a historical museum depicting 18th-century farm life.
 It is named after two young sisters who reputedly died there in 1764 during a Native American attack.

 The Alexander Hamilton House, Borough Hall of the Borough of Waynesboro, Joseph J. Oller House, Royer–Nicodemus House and Farm, and Welty's Mill Bridge are listed on the National Register of Historic Places.

 Camp Penn is located across from Old Forge State Park, nestled in the southern edge of the Michaux State Forest.

 Geography

-Waynesboro is located at 39°45'13" North, 77°34'55" West (39.753685, −77.581980).

 According to the U.S. Census Bureau, the borough has a total area of 3.4 sqmi, all land.